Published January 19, 2023

 Pro-tip: The Foto Club hosts many local and DIY shows.
 Check their official Instagram page for more info.

-How to get in: There’s only two ways you can gain access to this bar: through membership, or a friend who can hook you up with an invite.
+How to get in: There are only two ways you can gain access to this bar: through membership or a friend who can hook you up with an invite.

 Where: 3743 Frankford Ave, Philadelphia, PA 19124

 This hidden gem, conspicuously tucked away in Rittenhouse, boasts a bold interior with jewel tones and ornate wallpaper, alongside Scandinavian-inspired cocktails and bites.